 While focusing on the inside of the house, another neighbour, Joe Scibetta, has done an awesome job on the gardens.
 Joe worked tirelessly to get the lawns into a half decent state.
 He ripped down the old shed and removed a tree that was growing out of control.
 He even put up a new fence panel which apart from looking awesome, has improved security from the front aspect of the property.

-I reckon it’s going to take a couple of months before I consider moving stuff over but I quite honestly, can’ wait.
-Of course I’ll keep you posted.
+I reckon it’s going to take a few months before I consider moving stuff over but I quite honestly, can’ wait.